 A Cochrane review that included four randomized controlled trials of botulinum A toxin injection as a treatment for detrusor-sphincter dyssynergia (DSD) found that intraurethral injections might improve some urodynamic measures after 30 days, but the studies had a high risk of bias, the quality of the evidence was limited, and the need for reinjection is a significant drawback.
 The authors advised that more study of effectiveness needed; optimal dose and mode of injection remain to be determined, and sphincterotomy might be a more effective option for long-term treatment.

-The quantity and quality of refreshments consumed will influence urinary voiding symptoms.
-An average American adult requires a daily allowance of approximately 6-8 glasses of fluids.
+The quantity and quality of fluids consumed will influence urinary voiding symptoms.
 Fluids refer to all the beverages a person consumes in a day, including water, soda, and milk.
-The human body receives water from beverages consumed, water contained in the food ingested, and water metabolized from food eaten.
+The human body receives water from beverages consumed and from food eaten.
 The recommended amount of fluids consumed (all types) in 24 hours totals 6-8 glasses.
 The benefits of adequate fluid intake include prevention of dehydration, constipation, urinary tract infection, and kidney stone formation.

 Some patients tend to drink water excessively.
-Some women drink water because they enjoy the taste.
 Others take medication that makes their mouths dry, so they drink more water.
-Some women who are trying to lose weight are on a diet that requires consuming abundant amounts of water.
-Drinking water excessively actually worsens irritative bladder symptoms.
-The exact amount of fluid needed per day is calculated based on the patient's lean body mass.
+Some patients who are trying to lose weight are on a diet that requires consuming abundant amounts of water.
+Excessive water intake worsens irritative bladder symptoms.
+The exact amount of fluid needed per day is calculated on the basis of the patient's lean body mass.
 Thus, the amount of fluid requirement will vary per individual.

 Many drinks contain caffeine.
 Caffeine is a natural diuretic, and it has a direct excitatory effect on bladder smooth muscle.
 Thus, caffeine-containing products produce excessive urine and exacerbate symptoms of urinary frequency and urgency.
 Caffeine-containing products include coffee, tea, hot chocolate, and sodas.
 Even chocolate milk and many over-the-counter medications contain caffeine.